-Professor Christopher M. Turoski ’98 is director of Patent Law Programs and brings almost two decades of progressive, real-world experience to lead the Master of Science in Patent Law and the LL.M. in Patent Law programs.
+Professor Christopher M. Turoski ’98 is director of Patent Law Programs and brings two decades of progressive, real-world experience to lead the Master of Science in Patent Law and the LL.M. in Patent Law programs.
 In this role, he makes certain both the programs and the students are prepared to excel in the modern business environment.

 Previously, Turoski held a series of executive-level positions at Cargill Inc. As a vice president at Cargill Animal Nutrition Technologies, he led all intellectual property aspects of a multibillion-euro acquisition of the company’s primary competitor.
 As secretary and counsel for Format Solutions, a Cargill subsidiary, he was responsible for a worldwide multimillion-dollar intellectual property and software licensing program.
 He also served as managing senior counsel at Cargill, leading a global team of lawyers and professionals in adding value through the management of all legal affairs of the business.